 - external regulator (supplied by installer)

 - piping (check local codes)

 - sealant (resistant to propane/LP gas)

-- equipment shutoff valve
+- equipment shutoff valve \

-- · test gauge connection
+- test gauge connection \

 - sediment trap

 - tee joint

-- pipe wrench
+- · pipe wrench

-- A CSA design-certified equipment shutoff valve with 1/8" NPT tap is an acceptable alternative to test gauge connection.
+- \ A CSA design-certified equipment shutoff valve with 1/8" NPT tap is an acceptable alternative to test gauge connection.
 Purchase the optional CSA design-certified equipment shutoff valve from your dealer.
-See Accessories, page 33.

-For propane/LP gas, the installer must supply an external regulator.
+For propane/LP units, the installer must supply an external regulator.
 The external regulator will reduce incoming gas pressure.
 You must reduce incoming gas pressure to between 11" and 14" of water.
 If you do not reduce incoming gas pressure, heater regulator damage could occur.
-Install external regulator with the vent pointing down as shown in Figure 13.
+Install external regulator with the vent pointing down as shown in Figure 15.
 Pointing the vent down protects it from freezing rain or sleet.